cran-task-views/Agriculture/README.md

+#### Currently Under Construction - Not yet a task view.
+New contributors welcomed!

 This repository contains the `ctv` file for the [Agriculture CRAN Task View][ctv-rr].
 The `ctv` file in this repository is manually synced with the official copy in the [CTV SVN repository][ctv-svn] on [R-Forge][].

 [ctv-rr]: https://cran.r-project.org/view=agriculture # this does not exist currently

 [ctv-svn]: https://r-forge.r-project.org/projects/ctv/

 [R-Forge]: https://r-forge.r-project.org/

 The Task View highlights CRAN packages that provide features for the following categories: